Spit to Manly

 Castle Rock Beach is one of those idyllic spots, little known and hidden away so if you want to make a stop here for a picnic or a swim, you may find you have it all to yourself.
 It’s a small beach hemmed in by the harbour and surrounded by bush.
 A set of steps just off the path will take you down to the sand.

-Another side trail, less well defined and branching off this one, will take you down to Washaway Beach (clothing optional), The water was calm around here when we walked but the surrounding cliffs can be pounded when the swell is up, hence the name.
+Continuing along the path, look for an unmarked sidetrack to Grotto Point Lighthouse (c1910) and views across Middle Harbour.
+A rougher branch track leads further down to (clothing optional) Washaway Beach.
+The water was calm around here when we walked but the surrounding cliffs can be pounded when the swell is up, hence the name.

 Back on the main path you’ll soon come to the Grotto Point Engraving site where there are some relatively well-preserved stone etchings of a giant kangaroo, a whale, boomerangs and small fish.
-The engravings were made by the areas Aboriginal inhabitants and though they are said to be about 1000 years old their precise age is unknown.
+The engravings were made by the area’s Aboriginal inhabitants and though they are said to be about 1000 years old their precise age is unknown.

 From the Crater Cove lookout, see if you can spot the old fishing shacks perched on the cliffs below.
 Built between 1923 and 1963, they’ve served as weekenders for some over the years and for others as permanent homes, especially during the Great Depression.
 When the area was declared National Park in 1984 all were evicted, and the huts are now maintained by volunteers.